bijaymunda181/Linux-prep/linux-questions.md

 sudo yum install package-name

-2. How can you check if a package is already installed on your system?
+## 2. How can you check if a package is already installed on your system?
+rpm -q <package-name>

+yum installed list | grep `<package-name>`
-3. How do you find which package provides a specific file (for example, /usr/bin/ls)?
+## 3. How do you find which package provides a specific file (for example, /usr/bin/ls)?

 4. What’s the difference between yum install and yum localinstall?